MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

     $ coda client status

 !!!note
-    For now, it will take up to a minute before `coda client status` will even successfully connect to the daemon when you are first starting it up.
+    For now, it may take up to a minute before `coda client status` connects to the daemon when first starting up.
 So if you see `Error: daemon not running.
 See coda daemon`, just a wait a bit and try again.

 Most likely we will see a response that include the fields below:

     ...
     Peers:                                         Total: 4 (...)
     ...
-    Sync Status:                                   Synced
+    Sync Status:                                   Bootstrap

-This step requires waiting for approximately ~5 minutes to sync with the network.
-When sync status reaches `Synced` and the node is connected to 2 or more peers, we will have successfully connected to the network.
+If you see `Sync Status: Bootstrap`, this means that the Coda node is bootstrapping and needs to sync with the rest of the network.
+You may need to be patient here as this step might take some time for the node to get all the data it needs.
+When sync status reaches `Synced` and the node is connected to 1 or more peers, we will have successfully connected to the network.

 ## Create a new account